 Arthur Penn

 Arthur Hiller Penn (September 27, 1922 – September 28, 2010) was an American filmmaker, theatre director, and producer.
-He was a Tony Award winner, and was nominated for three Academy Awards for Best Director, as well as a BAFTA Award, a Golden Globe, two Primetime Emmys.
-As a member of the New Hollywood movement, Penn directed several critically-acclaimed films dealing with countercultural issues of the late 1960s and 1970s, notably the drama The Chase (1966), the biographical crime film Bonnie and Clyde (1967), the comedy Alice's Restaurant (1969), and the revisionist Western Little Big Man (1970).
-Penn was nominated for three Tony Awards for Best Direction of a Play, winning in 1959 for The Miracle Worker, a play based on the childhood of Helen Keller.
-He received his first Oscar nomination for directing the 1962 film version.
-His other notable films included the neo-noir Night Moves (1975) and the revisionist Western The Missouri Breaks (1976).
-In the 1990s, he returned to stage and television direction and production, including an executive producer role for the crime series Law & Order.
+He was a three-time Academy Award nominee for Best Director, and a Tony Award winner.
+Among other accolades, he was also nominated for a BAFTA Award, a Golden Globe, two Primetime Emmy Awards.
+Penn’s first achieved prominence as a theatre director, winning a Tony Award for Best Direction of a Play for The Miracle Worker.
+He received similar acclaim and his first Oscar nomination for directing the 1962 film adaptation.
+His 1967 film Bonnie and Clyde is credited with initiating the New Hollywood movement, by infusing the biographical crime drama with a counterculture sensibility.
+He achieved similar critical and commercial success directing the comedy Alice's Restaurant (1969) and the revisionist Western Little Big Man (1970), which further reflected that ethos.
+Penn’s other notable films included the neo-noir Night Moves (1975) and the revisionist Western The Missouri Breaks (1976).
+In the 1990s, he returned to stage and television direction and production, including an executive producer role for the police procedural series Law & Order.
 By his death in 2010, Penn was the recipient of several honorary accolades, including an Honorary Golden Bear, a Tony Award, and an Akira Kurosawa Award from the San Francisco International Film Festival.

 References